apolloconfig/apollo/docs/en/client/java-sdk-user-guide.md

 Starting from version 2.4.0, the availability of the client in the Kubernetes environment has been enhanced.
 After enabling the ConfigMap cache, the client will cache a copy of the configuration information fetched from the server in the ConfigMap.
 In the case of service unavailability, network issues, and loss of local cache files, the configuration can still be restored from the ConfigMap.
 Here are the relevant configurations:

-> Since read and write operations on the ConfigMap are required, the pod where the client is located must have the corresponding permissions.
-The specific configuration method can be referred to below.

 `apollo.cache.kubernetes.enable`：Whether to enable the ConfigMap cache mechanism, the default is false.

-`apollo.configmap-namespace`：The namespace of the ConfigMap to be used (the namespace in Kubernetes), the default value is "default".
+`apollo.cache.kubernetes.configmap-namespace`：The namespace of the ConfigMap to be used (the namespace in Kubernetes), the default value is "default".

 The configuration information will be placed in the specified ConfigMap according to the following correspondence: